-Listing and Listing transfer of units The Scheme is an open ended equity Scheme under which Sale and Repurchase will be made on a continuous basis and therefore listing on stock exchanges is not envisaged.
-The Trustee/AMC may at its discretion list the units on any Stock Exchange.
+Listing and transfer of Listing units The Scheme is an open ended scheme under which Sale and Repurchase will be made on a continuous basis and therefore listing on stock exchanges is not envisaged.
+However, the Trustee reserves the right to list the Units as and when considered necessary in the interest of Unit holders of the Fund.
 Transferability of units: Units unless otherwise restricted or prohibited shall be freely transferable by act of parties or by operation of law.
-Transfer of units will be subject to submission of valid documents and fulfillment of the eligibility requirements by the unitholder/investor as stated under AMFI best Practice guideline No.135/BP/ 116/2024-25 dated August 14, 2024 and AMC internal processes, if any.
+Transfer of units will be subject to submission of valid documents and fulfillment of the eligibility requirements by the unitholder/investor as stated under AMFI best Practice guideline No.135/BP/ 116 /2024-25 dated August 14, 2024 and AMC internal processes, if any.
 For more details refer to the SAI.
-Dematerialization of units Investors shall have an option to receive allotment of Mutual Fund units in their demat account while subscribing to the Scheme in terms of the guidelines/ procedural requirements as laid by the Depositories (NSDL/CDSL) from time to time.
+Dematerialization of units Investors shall have an option to receive allotment of Mutual Fund units in their demat account while subscribing to the Scheme in terms of the guidelines/procedural requirements as laid by the Depositories (NSDL/CDSL) from time to time.
 Investors desirous of having the Units of the Scheme in dematerialized form should contact the ISCs of the AMC/Registrar.

 Where units are held by investor in dematerialized form, the demat statement issued by the Depository Participant would be deemed adequate compliance with the requirements in respect of dispatch of statements of account.

-In case investors desire to convert their existing physical units (represented by statement of account) into dematerialized form or vice versa, the request for conversion of units held in physical form into Demat (electronic) form or vice versa should be submitted alongwith a Demat/Remat Request Form to their Depository Participants.
+In case investors desire to convert their existing physical units (represented by statement of account) into dematerialized form or vice versa, the request for conversion of units held in physical form into Demat (electronic) form or vice versal should be submitted along with a Demat/Remat Request Form to their Depository Participants.
 In case the units are desired to be held by investor in dematerialized form, the KYC performed by Depository Participant shall be considered compliance of the applicable SEBI norms.

 Further, demat option shall also be available for SIP transactions.
 Units will be allotted based on the applicable NAV as per Scheme Information Document and will be credited to investors Demat Account as per the settlement calendar.

 Units held in Demat form are freely transferable in accordance with the provisions of SEBI (Depositories and Participants) Regulations, as may be amended from time to time.
 Transfer can be made only in favour of transferees who are capable of holding units and having a Demat Account.
 The delivery instructions for transfer of units will have to be lodged with the Depository Participant in requisite form as may be required from time to time and transfer will be affected in accordance with such rules / regulations as may be in force governing transfer of securities in dematerialized mode.

 For details, Investors may contact any of the Investor Service Centres of the AMC.

+Minimum amount

+Target Not Applicable

+Maximum Amount to be raised (if any)

+Not Applicable

-Minimum Target amount Not Applicable Maximum Amount to be raised (if any) Not Applicable Dividend Policy (IDCW) Under the IDCW option, the Trustee will have the discretion to declare the IDCW, subject to availability of distributable surplus calculated in accordance with the Regulations.
+Dividend Policy (IDCW)

+Under the IDCW option, the Trustee will have the discretion to declare the IDCW, subject to availability of distributable surplus calculated in accordance with the Regulations.
 The actual declaration of IDCW and frequency will inter-alia, depend on availability of distributable surplus calculated in accordance with SEBI (MF) Regulations and the decisions of the Trustee shall be final in this regard.
 There is no assurance or guarantee to the Unit holders as to the rate of IDCW nor that it will be paid regularly.

 The AMC/Trustee reserves the right to change the frequency of declaration of IDCW or may provide for additional frequency for declaration of IDCW.